 Q: This is tape seven, side one with Bill Miller.
-As you were watching this, were you seeing a change between the beginning of the split of the Soviet Union, the different ethnic groups - were they sort of coming into their own now?
+As you were watching this, were you seeing a change between the beginning of the split of the Soviet Union, the different ethnic groups -- were they sort of coming into their own now?

 MILLER: Certainly there was an expression of the difference, but at that time there was really no sense of breaking away.
-The idea that the Soviet Union could be reformed as Gorbachev was suggesting was still a viable possibility.
-In fact, reform of the Soviet Union was even the program of Sakharov and people in the inter-regional group advocated.
+The idea that the Soviet Union could be reformed and held together as Gorbachev was suggesting was still a viable possibility.
+In fact, reform of the Soviet Union was the goal of Sakharov and most people in the Interregional Group advocated.
 They then thought that liberalization of the Soviet regime was possible, and this was reflected best in the effort to write a new constitution for the Soviet Union.
-The constitution-writing was a huge effort undertaken for about three years, 1988 to 1990.
-In 1990, the idea of splitting up the Soviet Union had gained powerful support, but not until then.
+The constitution-writing was a huge intellectual effort undertaken for about three years, 1988 to 1990.
+By 1990, the idea of splitting up the Soviet Union had gained powerful and significant support, but not until then.

-Sakharov wrote a draft of the constitution, which I was involved in.
-A marvelous person, Ed Kline, who was a great friend of the Sakharovs from the human rights community here in the United States.
-Ed Kline was a major supporter of human rights and was a principal channel for dissidents coming to the United States.
-He was the founder of the Chalidze Press, which printed much of the samizdat literature.
+Sakharov wrote a draft of the constitution, to which I contributed.
+A marvelous person, a close friend of mine, Ed Kline, was a great friend of the Sakharovs from the human rights community here in the United States over the years.
+Ed Kline was and is a major supporter of the cause of human rights and was a principal channel enabling dissidents coming from the Soviet Union to come to the United States.
+He was the founder with Valery Chalidze of the Khronika Press, which printed much of the samizdat literature.